datalorax/site/content/post/2018-06-08-peeking-behind-the-curtain-with-slidex.md

 ![](../2018-06-08-peeking-behind-the-curtain-with-slidex_files/img/xml-code.png)

 ## What do we do with the xml code?
 The good news is, we now have literally everything that was used to produce the original slides.
 If you go into the ppt folder, you'll see there's a folder called "media".
-This is where all the images are. *{slidex}* just moves this into an assets folder in the main directory and renames the folder "img".
+This is where all the images are, and *{slidex}* just moves them into an assets folder in the main directory and renames the folder "img".

 Inside the "ppt" folder is another folder called "slides".
 In this folder is one xml file for each slide.